vowsjs/vowsjs.org/templates/pages/doc.md

     expected 5, got 3

-Now let's try that with one of our more specific assertion functions, `assert.length`:
+Now let's try that with one of our more specific assertion functions, `assert.lengthOf`:

-    assert.length(ary, 5);
+    assert.lengthOf(ary, 5);

 This reports the following error: